phlex-ruby/phlex.fun/index.md

     details: You can package up components into “kits” for easy reuse across projects.
 Kits can be shared with the community as Ruby gems or kept for internal use.
   - title: Selective rendering
     icon: 🔎
-    details: You can render a view targeting a specific DOM ID.
+    details: You can render a view targeting a specific fragment of HTML.
 Phlex only does the work to render just the parts you want.
 This is great for partial Hotwire updates like Turbo Frames.
   - title: Streaming
     icon: 🌊
-    details: Phlex can stream responses to boost time to first byte (TTFB).
+    details: Phlex can stream responses to improve time to first byte (TTFB).
 In some cases users can see the first static content before the database has even responded.
 ---